ropenscilabs/statistical-software/outline.md

-  - To provide statistical software developers, users, and consumers of results a discoverable “badge” that transparently conveys a level of assurance of software quality may be usable as professional credit.
+  - To provide statistical software developers, users, and consumers of results a discoverable “badge” that transparently conveys a level of assurance of software quality and may be usable as professional credit.

   - To create a set of standards that may be adopted and adapted by open source and private groups, academic journals, or other statistical